turbot/steampipe-plugin-digitalocean/docs/index.md

 Connection configurations are defined using HCL in one or more Steampipe config files.
 Steampipe will load ALL configuration files from `~/.steampipe/config` that have a `.spc` extension.
 A config file may contain multiple connections.

 Installing the latest digitalocean plugin will create a connection file (`~/.steampipe/config/digitalocean.spc`) with a single connection named `digitalocean`.
-You must modify this connection to include your Personal Access Token for Digital Ocean account.
+You must modify this connection to include your Personal Access Token for DigitalOcean account.

 ```hcl
 connection "digitalocean" {